6.4 UVIS Field Geometry

 The BIN optional parameter may be used in the observing proposal (see Section 6.2) to specify that the CCDs be read out in binned mode.
 Legal values for the parameter are NONE (the default), or 2 or 3, for 2× 2 and 3 × 3 on-chip binning, respectively.
 On-chip binning is only allowed with full-frame readouts; it may not be used in conjunction with any subarray mode.
 To perform on-chip binning, multiple rows are parallel-shifted into the serial register, which is shifted multiple pixels at a time into a single output pixel, which is then read once.
 For the reasons discussed below, on-chip binning has not been useful for most programs, especially since the introduction of post-flash.

-On-chip binning reduces the data volume, which affects the management of buffer dumps.
-Buffer dumps of unbinned full frame exposures can be done in parallel to the exposures only for exposure times at least as long as 348 sec.
+On-chip binning does reduce the data volume, which affects the management of buffer dumps.
+Buffer dumps of unbinned full frame exposures can be done in parallel to the exposures only for exposure times of 348 sec or longer.
 Shorter unbinned exposures require serial buffer dumps, using up valuable time during an orbit.
 Use of the binned modes can reduce or eliminate the time devoted to serial buffer dumps during an orbit, and thus increase the number of exposures that can be fit into an orbit.
 For example, the number of 100 sec exposures that can be executed in a typical orbit is 6 for unbinned data, 12 for 2 × 2 binned data, and 19 for 3 × 3 binned data.
-This gain is, of course, achieved at the expense of spatial resolution of the already under-sampled PSF (see Section 6.6.2) and at the cost of increasing the area affected by bad pixels and cosmic rays.
-A better way to reduce data dumping time is to make unbinned exposures in a subarray large enough to contain the target.
+This gain is, of course, achieved at the expense of spatial resolution of the already under-sampled PSF (see Section 6.6.2), at the cost of increasing the area affected by bad pixels and cosmic rays, as well as at the cost of a reduced signal-to-noise for images requiring post-flash.
+The optimum way to reduce data dumping time is to take unbinned exposures in a subarray large enough to contain the target.